kubernetes-retired/service-catalog/docs/design.md

 [synchronous and asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#synchronous-and-asynchronous-operations)

-For synchronous operations, a request is made to the Service Broker and upon successful completion of the request (200 OK), Service ServiceInstance can now be used by Application.
+For synchronous operations, a request is made to the Service Broker and upon successful completion of the request (200 OK), Service Instance can now be used by Application.

 Some brokers support
 [asynchronous](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#asynchronous-operations)
 flows.
-When a Controller makes a request to Service Broker to create/update/deprovision a Service ServiceInstance, the Service Broker responds with 202 ACCEPTED, and will provide endpoint at
+When a Controller makes a request to Service Broker to create/update/deprovision a Service Instance, the Service Broker responds with 202 ACCEPTED, and will provide endpoint at
 GET /v2/service_instances/<service_instance_id>/last_operation
 where the Controller can poll the status of the request.